luccahuguet/yazelix/zellij/README.md

 <br>

 ### Why use this project?
-- I think one of the main things is just how dead simple to configure this project is.
-No shell scripting magic
+- I think one of the main things is just how dead simple this project is.
+Just a bit shell scripting magic, but mostly config files
 - Easy to configure and make it yours
 - I daily drive this, and will change it according to my needs, keeping it updated and improving it
-- Even if you don't care about the sidebar, the keybindings may be helpful
+- zero conflict keybindings, very powerful sidebar (learning yazi is a process, but you can do a lot)

 <br>

 ### Possible Improvements
-- Be able to close the sidebar with only one pane besides the sidebar open (see the problem [here](https://github.com/luccahuguet/zellij/issues/3)
-- **Full Yazi pane:** Integrate a full Yazi pane in another swap layout showing parents and preview, not just the current dir
-  - this is already implemented, but has a few kinks to iron out.
-  - To test, uncomment the yazi_full swap layout and panes, and increase the panes constraints by one
-  - Problem 1: some panes swap with others when they shouldn't, like the sidebar and a normal pane
-  - Problem 2: you have to "walk" through the closed pane, which isn't great
-  - Big thanks to zellij's maintainer and other people for helping with this
-- **Higher Helix Integration:** Currently, selected files in Yazi open as a new pane in Zellij, running Helix.
-It would be nice to open them as a split or a buffer inside Helix (though this might be complex to code).
+- Yazelix will only detect helix if it's adjacent to the sidebar.
+Would be nice to fix this limitation.
+- When you open a new tab, yazi opens as single pane taking all space
+  - But it does not show the parents and preview columns (like here TODO), it only show the current dir column
-- **Rename the repo to yazelix:** I did try that but using a custom path to the layout folder just didn't work with `~` or `$HOME` (see some issues [here](https://github.com/zellij-org/zellij/issues/2764) and [here](https://github.com/zellij-org/zellij/issues/3115)
+- Rename the repo to yazelix: I did try that but using a custom path to the layout folder just didn't work with `~` or `$HOME`
+  - see some issues [here](https://github.com/zellij-org/zellij/issues/2764) and [here](https://github.com/zellij-org/zellij/issues/3115)
+-

 <br>